klipsey/Siren/README.md

 ### Details
 - When an ability is created, the pitch that creates the ability is the one that is replaced.

+- Bonus stocks are converted into tempo stacks for the ability casted

 - The other two pitches are replaced with a cancel button.

 - Canceling drops your tempo but lets your retains the cooldown of the ability.